mnot/I-D/best/draft.md

 member-values that are Items are represented as per {{item}}; member-values that are inner-lists are represented as per {{inner-list}}.

-If the dictionary cannot be represented, the field value will be serialised as a Textual Field Value {{TFV}}.
+If the dictionary cannot be represented, the field value will be serialised as a Textual Field Value ({{TFV}}).

-Binary Structured Headers can represent Dictionaries with up to 1024 members; fields containing more members will need to be serialised as Textual Field Values {{TFV}}.
+Binary Structured Headers can represent Dictionaries with up to 1024 members; fields containing more members will need to be serialised as Textual Field Values ({{TFV}}).

 ## Items {#item}